bethtinsley/Exploration-of-Stability-and-Innovation-/README.md

 Each MATLAB code has its own results database, where the results have been recorded and processed (with the exception of the National Direct results - this code was simple enough to view all results from the output of the code).

 Model:
 The indirect, national relationship has been modelled (including both parts).
+Note image '1020882' is an image required by the model (though it will run without it).